In the first of a two-part series, our Head of School Paul Swainson looks at the diverse career options available to a qualified Personal Trainer.

 Fitness professionals on ships are responsible for manning the gym, teaching classes, presenting workshops and delivering personal training sessions.
 Being multi-skilled is a bonus as the holiday companies will want you to be able to offer as much as possible.

-Many companies and organisations are starting to appreciate the importance of fitness and health to productivity, so there is growing potential to run programmes for the employees at their place of work.
+Many companies and organizations are starting to appreciate the importance of fitness and health to productivity, so there is growing potential to run programs for the employees at their place of work.

 Something that will help when deciding which option is best for you is to consider what type of personal trainer you want to be, and what sort!